kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Structure of input streaming data:**

 ![producer](images/producer.PNG)
 The input streaming data is actually the entire row of in the dataset which represents a taxi ride event.
-So, here [customer_producer.py](../code/customer-code/customer_producer.py) is reading the CSV file into a Dataframe in *Pandas* and then converting each row to a JSON object.
+So, here [customer_producer](../code/customer-code/customer_producer.py) is reading the CSV file into a Dataframe in *Pandas* and then converting each row to a JSON object.
 Finally it **serializes** the newly created JSON object and sends it to the **customerstreamapp-input** topic of **mysimbdp-databroker** (`Kafka`).

 My stream processing service is also capable of handling **event stream** directly from the taxi's IoT device if one is installed, as long as it streams the event data in the same format described above which is a serialized JSON object that is later converted into a **POJO** using a deserializer by **customerstreamapp**.

 **Structure of output result:**

-The **customerstreamapp** has 2 **Event sinks**, one for near-realtime output (`Redis `) and the other for storing streaming output results (`elasticsearch`) for performing batch processing later on.
+The **customerstreamapp** has 2 **Event sinks**, one for near-realtime output (`Redis`) and the other for storing streaming output results (`elasticsearch`) for performing batch processing later on.

 1. The output for near-realtime results is a Tuple of 2 **(location_id,total_tip)**.
 This output is stored in `Redis` as key-value pairs.
-To provide my customers with a visual aid to understand the output, [customer_realtime-view.py](../code/customer-code/customer_realtime-view.py) polls the total tip for each of the locations continously to show the near-realtime output to the customer using *matplotlib*.
+To provide my customers with a visual aid to understand the output, [customer_realtime-view](../code/customer-code/customer_realtime-view.py) polls the total tip for each of the locations continously to show the near-realtime output to the customer using *matplotlib*.

 ![producer](images/outputRT.png)